The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Summary

-In this paper, we applied the density formula approach to study several problems on the non-reversible finite-state Markov chains and the associated permanental processes.
-After deriving a density formula for a broad family of permanental processes, we used it together with the non-reversible Ward identities to give unified proofs of several isomorphism theorems for non-reversible Markov chains in a unified way.
-We then applied the density formulas to derive Kahane-type and Slepian's comparison inequalities for 1-permanental processes.
-Finally, we apply the technique to bounding the cover time of non-reversible Markov chains.
-The derived bound becomes tight in the reversible case\cite{dlp11}.
+In this paper, we used a density formula approach to study several problems on non-reversible finite-state Markov chains and the associated 1-permanental processes, as well as a larger class of related 1-permanental processes.
+After deriving a density formula for this broad family of 1-permanental processes, we used it, together with non-reversible Ward identities, to give unified proofs of several isomorphism theorems for non-reversible Markov chains.
+We then applied the density formulas to derive Kahane-type and Slepian-type comparison inequalities for 1-permanental processes.
+Finally, we applied the technique to bounding the cover time of non-reversible Markov chains.
+The derived bound becomes tight in the reversible case \cite{dlp11}.

-The authors believe the twisted Gaussian density is a good substitute for the GFF in the non-reversible case (it indeed coincides with GFF when the Markov chain is reversible).
-In light of this, for many previous results about reversible Markov chains proved via GFF, one should be able to give a natural generalization (perhaps suboptimal) to the non-reversible scenarios using the twisted Gaussian density instead.
+The authors believe that the twisted Gaussian density is a good substitute for the Gaussian free field (GFF) in the non-reversible case (it indeed coincides with GFF when the Markov chain is reversible).
+In light of this, for many previous results about reversible Markov chains proved via the GFF, one should be able to give a natural generalization (perhaps suboptimal) in non-reversible scenarios using the twisted Gaussian density instead.

 Another intriguing research question is as follows.
 In the Markovian case, the coordinates of the 1-permanental vector corresponding to the kernel with psd symmetric part are the total loop soup local times where loops are sampled at rate 1.
-Is there a similar picture for the general kernel with a symmetric psd part in general?
+Is there a similar picture for the general kernel with a symmetric psd part?